 If you’re still at university, there are a ton of student jobs out there that can help you develop the kinds of skills marketing recruiters will absolutely love to see on your CV.

-If this all sounds great and you’re thinking that marketing might just be the career choice for you, explore the selection of graduate schemes available at Bright Network.
+If this all sounds great and you’re thinking that marketing might just be the career choice for you, explore the selection of marketing and PR graduate schemes available at Bright Network.
 With our help, you’ll be able to get your foot on the first rung of the marketing ladder.